bugsbugsbux/notes-on-nix/notes-on-nix.md

 ## FAQ

+### What do I need to know beforehand?

+To work with nix, you need a basic understanding how software is usually built and how bash works; thus this knowledge is assumed here.
+However, apart from this, the document (with the exception of the FAQ section) tries to not refer to concepts it did not at least give an introductory overview of before.
+In this attempt it differs from the official docs, which even (at least in 2024) refer to mathematical topics (fixpoints) without ever explaining them!

 ### How to read the official documentation?

 0. You might want to start by reading these notes.
 It's an attempt to